kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module4-discovery.md

 1. Navigate and open the desired collection runner through the following:
    1. Within Postman click on the collection shortcut in the sidebar
-   2. Hover over the collection `DNA Center API LAB 302 - Template Deployment`
+   2. Hover over the collection `DNA Center API LAB 201 - Device Discovery`
    3. Click the `Run Collection` submenu option
       ![json](./images/Postman-Collection-DeployTemplate.png?raw=true "Import JSON")
 2. To run the collection do the following:
    1. Locate the sub-components of the `Runner`
    2. On the right under data, click *select* to browse and select the CSV
    3. Optionally select the `Save Responses` option
-   4. Click  the `Run DNA Center API LAB 302 - Template Deployment` button
+   4. Click  the `Run DNA Center API LAB 201 - Device Discovery` button
       ![json](./images/Postman-Collection-DeployTemplate-Runner.png?raw=true "Import JSON")
 3. The following summary will slowly appear as the collection is processed
    ![json](./images/Postman-Collection-DeployTemplate-Summary.png?raw=true "Import JSON")

-## Verifying Template Deployment
+## Verifying Device Discovery
-To verify that the template was deployed successfully we will inspect the template editor within DNA Center.
+To verify that the devices were discovered successfully we will inspect the Discovery Tool within DNA Center as well as the inventory.

 Follow these steps: